-Above the ankle compensation may result in a hyperextension of the knee which is increased motion in the knee joint, or compensation may also occur at the level of the hips which result in over flexion of the hip joint.
+Above the ankle, compensation may result in a hyperextension of the knee which is increased motion in the knee joint, or compensation may also occur at the level of the hips which result in over flexion of the hip joint.
 Although this compensation at the knee or hip joint may allow the body to overcome the limited ankle motion, this may result in knee pathology or even lower back and hip issues.

 If the foot is called upon to carry the bulk of compensation, it occurs in two ways.
 One is early heel rise, where the heel lifts up before the foot is firmly planted on the ground, while the other means is a flattening of the arch which includes calcaneal eversion (heel bending outward).
 Heel eversion lessens the strain on the Achilles tendon.
 A number of foot pathologies may develop, including all of the following:

-There are various treatments for equinus ranging from conservative care to surgical care.
+There are various treatments for an equinus deformity ranging from conservative care to surgical care.
 The goal of all treatments is to try and maintain a relative range of motion within the ankle joint while minimizing any compensation in the foot or leg.